levibotelho/levibotelho.github.io/_posts/2014-05-13-async-processes-with-taskcompletionsource.md

 };

 _process.Start();
-// ...
 {% endhighlight %}

 This code works, but it's not terribly convenient to use.
-Let's look at how we can make it `async`-compatible.
+Let's look at how we can make it `async` compatible.

 ## TaskCompletionSource basics